The Garden of Light and Darkness - Part 1

 "Cunt-cunt-cunt!"

-It’s absurd to watch, but before I know it, the two girls fly at each other.
-What the female sex lacks in strength, they make up for in malice when they fight, and here there’s both scratching and long locks pulled with the force only ice-cold hate can give.
-While the chaos and commotion go on, the two girls are locked in a deadly dance.
+It's absurd to watch, but before I can even consider intervening, they're at each other's throats.
+What the female sex lacks in strength, they make up for in malice when fighting—here, there's scratching and long locks being yanked with the force only ice-cold hatred can muster.
+Amid the chaos and tumult, the two girls are locked in a deadly dance.

-“STOP!” thunders Randgrid’s voice, and at once the dance stops, and the world stands dead still.
-In this silent absence of movement, she rises by yanking up and pushing away the two heads in her lap.
-Imperiously, she walks over to the brown-haired girl.
+"STOP!"
+Randgrid's voice thunders, and instantly the dance halts—the world stands utterly still.
+In this silent absence of movement, she rises by wrenching and pushing away the two heads in her lap.
+Commandingly, she strides over to the brunette.

 "Did she hurt you, my dear child?"

-“No, I’m tougher than that.
-She can barely fight.”
+"No, I'm tougher than that.
+She can barely even fight."

 "That's not true!
 You're bleeding!"

-Randgrid snaps her fingers, and Goldilocks immediately falls to her knees.
-There she stays, gaze lowered, filled with an anger that still must be pulled down toward the grass.
+Randgrid snaps her fingers, and Goldilocks immediately drops to her knees.
+There she sits with downcast eyes, brimming with anger that nevertheless keeps being drawn back toward the grass.

 "No!
 Sorry!
 Sorry!"

-“Shame on what a naughty girl you are, and how ugly you’ve been with your mouth to your sister.”
+"Oh what a naughty girl you are, and how ugly you've spoken to your sister."

-Goldilocks begins to tremble, but she still looks down.
-We all bear witness.
-The children are silent too.
-The force of a collective will prevents any distraction or play.
+Goldilocks begins trembling, but her gaze remains lowered.
+We are all witnesses.
+Even the children have fallen silent.
+The force of collective will prevents any distraction or play.

-“Now beg your sister’s forgiveness with a kiss.”
+"Now apologize to your sister with a kiss."

-Randgrid looks toward the brown-haired girl, nodding to her.
-She kneels before the one called Kajsa and tries to catch her lowered gaze.
+Randgrid looks toward the brunette and nods at her.
+The girl kneels before the one called Kajsa, trying to catch her downcast eyes.

-“Sorry, Line, sorry.
-You’re not a cunt, and I shouldn’t have scratched you,” Goldilocks speaks brightly.
-“It was my fault too.”
+"Sorry, Line, sorry.
+You're not a cunt, and I shouldn't have scratched you," Goldilocks says brightly.
+"It was my fault too."

-“You were mad because our bubble water spilled,” Line replies.
+"You were mad because our bubble soap spilled," replies Line.

 "Kiss her," Randgrid commands.

-Kajsa, still looking down, lifts her head forward and places a light kiss on her counterpart’s lips.
-Odd that they should be sisters, by the way.
-I don’t see the family resemblance.
+Kajsa, still staring at the ground, lifts her head forward to place a light kiss on her opponent's lips.
+Strange that they should be sisters, by the way—I don't see the family resemblance.

-Kajsa raises her hands before her, met by Line’s, and then she looks up.
-The two girls lean forward, kiss, and as ruby-red drops of blood from Line’s scratched face adorn both, their lips still meet in a struggle.
+Kajsa raises her hands to meet Line's, then looks up.
+The two girls lean in, kissing as ruby droplets of blood from Line's scratched face adorn them both, their lips continuing to meet and quarrel.

-When the brown-haired girl leaves her, Kajsa begins to tremble.
-Her slight body shakes, but the crying remains silent.
+When the brunette leaves her, Kajsa trembles anew.
+The slender body shakes, but the weeping remains silent.

-“Children,” says Randgrid, and by some unseen mechanism, she spreads her artificial wings—without manual manipulation or voice command—and lets the shimmering color glints come alive in the world, now with even greater force.
-“Kajsa has become very sad.
-Now you must comfort her.”
+"Children," says Randgrid, and with some hidden mechanism spreads her artificial wings wide, letting their shimmering glints manifest in the world with even greater intensity.
+"Kajsa has become very upset.
+Now you must comfort her."

-In a gathered flock of clumsy little heads, the children come forward in rows, all of them girls too.
-“You mustn’t be sad, Kajsa,” they say.
-“Because we love you very much.”
-Some of them tug hopefully at her arm.
-From both sides, chubby cheeks and snotty noses plant kisses on each side of her face.
-Little by little, the silent crying subsides.
-The children encircle and tug at her for a long time, until Randgrid parts them, coming forward.
-A hand shoots down hard and clamps around the jaw of the unhappy one, forcing her gaze up to her own.
+In a clustered flock with clumsy little heads, the children approach—all girls.
+"Don't be sad, Kajsa," they say.
+"We love you very much."
+Some tug hopefully at her arm.
+From both sides, Goldilocks receives kisses from chubby cheeks and snotty noses.
+Gradually the silent weeping subsides.
+The children encircle and pluck at Kajsa for a long time until Randgrid parts them as she approaches.
+A hand shoots down hard, gripping the unhappy girl's jaw, forcing her gaze up to meet Randgrid's own.

-“You are my daughter.
+"You are my daughter.
 My daughter.
-I can never harm you.
-I can never leave you.”
+I could never harm you.
+I could never abandon you."

-At once, the one called Kajsa shoots up and throws slender arms around the much older woman.
+At once, the one called Kajsa springs up and throws slender arms around the much older woman.

-“Children, now we must play a little more calmly,” says Randgrid.
-“Because Kajsa has been very sad.”
+"Children, now we must play more quietly," says Randgrid.
+"Because Kajsa has been very upset."

-I remain silent and speechless for a long time, because I know I’ve witnessed great forces.
-Part of me wants to comfort her too, yet I feel a deep hatred for this unknown thing that made her so unhappy, and that now makes her be here, with me, in this garden.
+I remain silent and stunned for a long time, knowing I've witnessed great forces.
+Part of me also wants to comfort her, yet I feel a deep hatred toward this unknown thing that made Kajsa so unhappy and now forces her to be here with me in this garden.